 - Larger branches of Coop grocery stores stock sewing notions as do Coop City outlets.

 - In Lausanne, at 4 Langallerie, 1003 LA, at the corner of Rue Marterrey is “A Propos”, a small store that sells couture fabrics and a small selection of clothes.
 Closed on Mondays.
 Tel: 021.312.87.04.
-Tip: have a good idea of what you want ahead of time because browsing and taking your time is not encouraged.
+Tip: have a good idea of what you want ahead of time as browsing and taking your time is discouraged.

 Elsewhere in Vaud Canton